 During the decades he also composed numerous soundtracks and additional music for films like ‘Creepshow 2’ (1987), ‘Crimes Of Passion’ (1984) & ‘The Phantom Of The Opera’ (1990).

 Rick delivers a SCARY soundtrack to go with the film, even paranoid sounding at times, contrasted with delicate and highly beautiful piano work which crashes into the powerful pulsating synth driven sections that are Rick Wakeman’s trademark.
 Jazz components mixed with eerie ambient electronics makes this an essential release for fans of horror movie soundtracks.
-Now...experience the sound of fear with this limited release, finally back available on vinyl for the first time since 1981.
+Now… get ready to experience the sound of fear.

 - Limited second pressing of this iconic soundtrack by YES member Rick Wakeman